-The School of Management offers major and minor programs in accounting, business administration, computer sciences, criminal justice administration and economics.
+The School of Management offers major and minor programs in accounting, business administration, computer sciences, criminal justice administration, economics and public administration.

 For the exceptional student, there is a special interdisciplinary honors program in international management.

 Special student needs are met through flexible arrangements that combine both work and education in a cooperative education program with major firms.